 First, Erie Street has a few historic mansions that used to be plentiful in the old days.
 The Samuel M. Nickerson House is one that can be visited.
 It was built in 1883 for banker and distillery owner Samuel M. Nickerson and is now the Driehaus Museum.
 It’s open from 10am to 5pm daily except Mondays.
-Admission is US$20 for adults, US$12.50 for seniors, and US$10 for students and children.
+Admission is US$20 for adults, US$12.50 for seniors, and US$10 for students and children (as of June 2015).
 There is a US$5 audioguide that can be rented as well.

 The mansion was once the finest in Chicago and preserves many of the original features along with other authentic pieces of the period.
 The 23 room mansion underwent massive restoration after being purchased by Richard Driehaus in 2003.
 All it takes is to step into the main hall to be in awe.
 It’s well worth visiting and takes you back in time to the Gilded Age, one of the most prosperous times in American history.

 Next door is a small auditorium, the John B. Murphy Memorial.
 It’s used for private events.